Home page||

 Action to be taken if drugs are found onboard

-per the ISPS Code), one of which should include steps to be taken with regard to notification to
+per the ISPS Code).
+One of which should include steps to be taken concerning notification to

 the local authorities.
 The following general guidelines can also be given: